-The vagabond adds shadow damage to any attack, dealing weapon damage + 1d6 shadow damage per CPB.
+The vagabond adds 1d6 shadow damage per CPB to any successful attack.
 Shadow Strike requires Stealth or the target to be infuiated by another target.

-Oil, Charisma + CPB vs Defender, Soul of Stone, Medium Range
+Weaken, Charisma + CPB vs Defender, Twisting Defense, Medium Range

-Shadow Blade, Charisma + CPB vs Difficulty, Pendent of Twilight
+Shadow Blade, Charisma + CPB vs Difficulty, Soul of Shapes

-The vagabond summons a sword of shadow for the round that deals 1d8 combo shadow damage to all melee strikes and abilities for the duration with a difficulty of 14.
-Shadow Blade can summon 2 swords of shadow that deal 2d8 combo damage to all melee strikes for a cost of 2 charms with a difficulty of 18.
+The vagabond summons a sword of shadow for the round that deals 1d8 combo shadow damage to all melee strikes and 1d4 to ranged defender rolls for the duration with a difficulty of 14.
+They can summon 2 Shadow Blades for a cost of 2 charms with a difficulty of 18.

-Transfigure, Charisma + CPB vs Difficulty, Talon of the Beast, Medium Range
+Transfigure, Charisma + CPB vs Difficulty, Soul of Shapes, Medium Range, 2 Actions

 The vagabond turns self into a cat until it is dismissed or damage with a difficulty of 14.
 At CPB 3 Transfigure can turn the caster into a bird until dismissed or damaged with a difficulty of 18.
 At CPB 5 Transfigure the caster uses an intelligence + CPB vs defender roll to turn a target into a chicken for the round.

-Mud, Charisma + CPB vs Defender, Soul of Stone, Medium Range
+Grasping Shadows, Charisma + CPB vs Defender, Pendent of Twilight, Medium Range, 2 Actions

-The vagabond turns the ground, turning a 10' radius into sticky mud slow their movement for 2 rounds.
+The vagabond turns the ground into shadows, turning a 10' radius to slow movement for rounds each to CPB.
 Targets under the effect of soak are stuck in place.

 The vagabond envelops self in shadows allowing them to soak magical damage equal to twice their CPB for 1 round.